How can we get beyond the same old Pentatonic, Blues Scale licks?

 Is all of this too complicated for improvising?
 Of course it is.
 No one wants to be thinking about all of this while soloing.
 The important thing in soloing is to think only about what sounds good, what is an interesting melody.
 The best way to use this material is to learn to hear what sounds good in different circumstances.

 Guitar players in particular love to think scale fingerings over particular chords.
 This misses the point of placing the best sounding notes into the best rhythmic and melodic places.
-There is very little specific rules on how this works.
-It’s like saying, “which verb is the most appropriate to used in a sentence about animals?”.
+There are very few specific rules on how this works.
+It’s like saying, which verb is the most appropriate to used in a sentence about animals?.
 Clearly the context matters most.

 Common Diminished Scale patterns